Home » Projects » Indoor » Cabinet Installation » Guide to Cabinet Hanging Rail Systems and Brackets

 Is it difficult to hang cabinets?

-First, if you aren’t sure of your capability to hang cabinets it’s a job best done by a professional.
-If, however, you are able to follow the installation instructions and have the tools this is a difficult but very doable DIY project.
-Key considerations in hang cabinets include lifting, using levels, measuring precisely and having all of the right cabinet installation tools.
+First, if you aren’t sure of your capability to hang cabinets, it’s a job best done by a professional.
+If you can follow the installation instructions and have the tools, this is a challenging but very doable DIY project.
+Critical considerations in hanging cabinets include lifting, using levels, measuring precisely, and having the right cabinet installation tools.

 Do you install upper or lower cabinets first?

-While this is a preference, I always install upper cabinets first as I have the freedom to walk around under the cabinets to install screws.
-And since I use a cabinet jack to hold the cabinets in place I’m not trying to position myself or tools over already installed cabinets.
-Plus, the risk of damaging the lower cabinets is greatly reduced as they won’t be in the way.
+While this is a preference, I always install upper cabinets first, as I can walk around under the cabinets to install screws.
+And since I use a cabinet jack to hold the cabinets in place, I’m not trying to position myself or tools over already installed cabinets.
+The risk of damaging the lower cabinets is significantly reduced as they won’t be in the way.

 Should my kitchen cabinets go to the ceiling?

-It’s generally not advisable to push you cabinets all of the way to the ceiling.
-Instead, use a crown molding that you can custom fit to the curves and slope of the ceiling.
-And, when all is done, I like to use a very thin bead of caulk to hide any gap.
+It’s generally not advisable to push your cabinets to the ceiling.
+Instead, use crown molding that you can custom fit to the curves and slope of the top.
+And, when all is done, I like to use a skinny bead of caulk to hide any gap.

 Summary

-While installing cabinets is a daunting task, one way to simply the process is to invest in a cabinet hanger system.
-Be sure, though, you have all the right cabinet installation tools and a cabinet hardware jig on hand for the installation.
+While installing cabinets is daunting, one way to simplify the process is to invest in a cabinet hanger system.
+However, before you start, please make sure you have all the right cabinet installation tools and a cabinet hardware jig on hand, as you’ll need more than the right cabinet hangers to do the job.

 Eric has been a professional woodworker for over thirty years and has worked in small cabinet shops making everything from kitchen cabinets to hand-made furniture.
 Now working from a home woodworking shop Eric is sharing his passion for woodworking, tool advice and how-to knowledge from his Minnesota-based woodshop.